-The Company had transactions during the periods ended June 30, 2021 and 2020 with related parties who consisted of directors, officers and the following companies with common directors:
+The Company had transactions during the periods ended June 30, 2022 and 2021 with related parties who consisted of directors, officers and the following companies with common directors:

-Related party Nature of transactions Gold Group Management Inc. ("Gold Group") Shared office, personnel and administrative charges Mill Street Services Ltd. ("Mill Street") Management and geological services Virv International Inc. ("Virv") Management and geological services
+Related party Nature of transactions Gold Group Management Inc. ("Gold Group") Shared office, personnel and administrative charges Mill Street Services Ltd. ("Mill Street") Management services Virv International Inc. ("Virv") Management and geological services a) Gold Group is reimbursed by the Company for certain shared costs and other business-related expenses paid by Gold Group on behalf of the Company.
+Gold Group is controlled by Simon Ridgway, who was a Director and Chairman of the Company until February 2, 2021, at which time Gold Group ceased being a related party.